M-Daeva/coursehunters-downloader/README.md

 # coursehunters-downloader

-A plugin for downloading video from https://coursehunters.net
+A plugin for downloading videos from https://coursehunters.net

 ## Table of Contents